Batu Caves – Complete Visitor Guide

 Women should wear skirts or dresses below the knee, and men should avoid short shorts or sleeveless tops during a Batu Caves tour.

-How to Get To Batu Caves
+How to Get to Batu Caves from Kuala Lumpur

 e-hailing cars picking up passengers outside Batu Caves KTM Komuter station